Soo-econ/Lee_Wooldridge_2023/README.md

 _"A Simple Transformation Approach to Difference-in-Differences Estimation for Panel Data"_
 	Available on SSRN https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4516518

-## How to Apply Rolling Method to the Panal Data
+## How to Apply Rolling Methods to your Panal Data
 ## 1. Common Timing Case

 __Basic set up__